Video Soundtrack Generation by Aligning Emotions and Temporal Boundaries: Introduction

 \section{Introduction}

 The online distribution of user-generated multimedia content is expanding at an exponential rate thanks to affordable, high-quality recording equipment and video editing software~\cite{multimedia}.
 A key challenge in content creation is providing suitable soundtracks to enhance viewer engagement~\cite{soundtrack}.
 However, unauthorized use of commercially published music infringes copyright, preventing monetization for creators on platforms like YouTube.
 Alternatives such as purchasing music, hiring composers, or searching for royalty-free tracks are often costly, time-consuming, or fail to ensure proper synchronization with video content.
-Automatic video-based music generation offers a promising solution to this problem~\cite{di,zhuo,kang}.
+Automatic video-based music generation offers a promising solution to this problem~\cite{zhuo,di,kang,xmusic}.

-Existing approaches that generate music as audio waveforms lack editability~\cite{musicgen1,musicgen2}.
-These methods compress all stages of music production, including composition, performance, editing, mixing, and mastering, into a single process, which limits creative control for musicians and producers.
-By contrast, generating music in a symbolic format like MIDI (Musical Instrument Digital Interface) offers greater flexibility.
-MIDI functions as a digital music score, encoding instrument names, note pitches, durations, and velocities.
-Musicians and producers can edit compositions, synthesize audio using digital audio workstations (DAWs), or record and refine performances.
+Existing approaches generate music as audio waveforms, which lack editability~\cite{musicgen1,musicgen2} {because they collapse composition, performance, and mastering into a single, inseparable signal.} By contrast, generating music in a symbolic MIDI format offers greater flexibility {by maintaining these stages as discrete, modifiable events.} MIDI functions as a digital score, encoding instrument names, note pitches, durations, and velocities. {Because these elements are editable, musicians can modify} compositions or refine performances in digital audio workstations (DAWs).

 This work focuses on generating music in MIDI format from arbitrary videos using deep neural networks (DNNs).
 We use ``MIDI" and ``music" interchangeably, as MIDI is our exclusive format.
 A major challenge in training video-to-MIDI DNNs is the absence of large-scale paired video-MIDI datasets.
-Existing datasets are either domain-specific, such as pianist hand videos~\cite{sighttosound}, or contain limited samples, around 1k~\cite{di,zhuo}.
+Existing datasets are either domain-specific, such as pianist hand videos~\cite{sighttosound} or MIDI files with lyrics metadata~\cite{epia}, or contain limited samples, around 1k~\cite{di,zhuo}.
 To address this, we develop a model that generates music for any video type by leveraging the Lakh MIDI Dataset~\cite{lmd}, the largest available collection with 176,581 samples, to ensure diverse and high-quality outputs.